xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-08_welcome_player.md

 But before start, you need to create a player.

- > You see the welcome page.
+ > You should be at the welcome screen.
  > Go to the signup.

+ > You should be at the signup screen.
  > Add your name as player name.
  > Set your password.
  > Click the signup button.
  <!-- SNAPSHOT status=200 -->

 At this point,

- > You should back to the welcome page.
+ > You should be back at the welcome screen.
  > You should see a message saying that "The leonard player has been added successfully".

 ## Checking data